 Non-essential government functions would stop during a shutdown.
-In past shutdowns, the closure of national parks and the Smithsonian museums has been among the most high-profile impacts.
-The processing of passport and Social Security applications would be suspended, though Social Security and other benefits would continue to be paid out.
+In past shutdowns, the closures of national parks and the Smithsonian museums have been among the most high-profile impacts, and the Interior Department confirmed September 29 that most national parks would close if the government shuts down.
+The processing of passport and Social Security applications would be suspended, although Social Security and other benefits would continue to be paid out.

 Historically, government shutdowns have not caused a major reaction in the markets.
-In fact, the S&P 500® has risen during the last five government shutdowns.
+In fact, the S&P 500® index (SPX) has risen during the last five government shutdowns.

 But shutdowns can increase market volatility.
-In the 2018-2019 shutdown, the S&P 500 dropped by 2.7% on the first trading day after the shutdown, rebounded nearly 5% on the next trading day and was up more than 10% by the end of the 35-day shutdown.
+In the 2018-2019 shutdown, the SPX dropped by 2.7% on the first trading day after the shutdown, rebounded nearly 5% on the next trading day, and was up more than 10% by the end of the 35-day shutdown.